United StatesFreelance M&A Consultant Since September 16, 2019

 How to Hire a Great M&A Consultant

-To help select an M&A consultant to work with during this process, we will outline the general steps of selling a business and, for each, outline the beneficial characteristics that a consultant can provide.
+To help select an M&A advisor to work with during this process, we will outline the general steps of selling a business and, for each, outline the beneficial characteristics that a consultant can provide.

 This article is written within the context of trying to sell a business (outbound), as opposed to fielding an unsolicited request to buy a business (inbound)